searxng/searxng/docs/dev/reST.rst

 Admin's POV: :origin:`docs/admin`
-  A typical Admin knows about setting up services on a linux system, but he does not know all the pros and cons of a searx setup.
+  A typical Admin knows about setting up services on a linux system, but he does not know all the pros and cons of a SearXNG setup.

 Developer's POV: :origin:`docs/dev`
   Depending on the readability_ of code, a typical developer is able to read and